Autonomous Region of Bougainville: Peace agreement and autonomy

 The Bougainville conflict ended in 1997 after negotiations brokered by New Zealand.
 In 2000, A peace agreement was completed and, together with disarmament, provided for the establishment of an Autonomous Bougainville Government.
 The parties agreed to have a referendum in the future on whether the island should become politically independent.

 On 25 July 2005, rebel leader Francis Ona died after a short illness.
 A former surveyor with Bougainville Copper, Ona was a key figure in the secessionist conflict and had refused to formally join the island's peace process.

 In 2015, Australia announced it would establish a diplomatic post in Bougainville for the first time.
 In 2016, it cancelled those plans acknowledging that it had not obtained the PNG government's approval.

 Independence referendum

-In 2019, a non-binding independence referendum was held with 98.31% voting for independence rather than continued autonomy within Papua New Guinea.
+In 2019, a non-binding independence referendum was held with 98.3% voting for independence rather than continued autonomy within Papua New Guinea.
 As a result, the regional authorities intend to become independent between 2025 and 2027.
+A draft constitution for a "Republic of Bougainville" was published by the Autonomous Bougainville Government in May 2024.
+In March 2025, the Bougainville Independence Leaders Consultation Forum recommended 1 September 2027 as the date of independence.
+Prime Minister James Marape cautioned that Bougainville's economy is not sustainable enough for independence.